 On top of the wish list, there was also a time crunch for the siblings to find their new place.
 "I didn't want to buy until I had already sold my other place, but that made it a little stressful because with the short closing, we didn't have long to find something else."

-But with the help of their REALTOR®, Toni Normandeau, they found the perfect place within the short deadline.
+But with the help of our team of REALTORS®, they found the perfect place within the short deadline.

-"Toni was amazing!
-She met all our demands and put up with our nonsense," Tony chuckled.
-"She did a great job finding us a place that ticked all the boxes while working under such a tight deadline."
+"The Kesh Group was amazing!
+They met all our demands and put up with our nonsense," Tony chuckled.
+"They did a great job finding us a place that ticked all the boxes while working under such a tight deadline."

 While Tony confessed there were a few sleepless nights while waiting for news about offers he had submitted, now that it's all been finalized he is beyond excited.